These recipe ideas are great for using with our Murder in the Wild West murder mystery game, or for other western or cowboy parties.

 Our selection of party recipe ideas is largely make-ahead so that they don't interfere with the smooth running of your party.

-In the Old West, available vegetables included potatoes, sweetcorn, onions, tomatoes, and squash.
+American Frontier food: available vegetables included potatoes, sweetcorn, onions, tomatoes, and squash.
 (Laura Ingalls Wilder's books show that pioneers also cultivated carrots, peas, peppers, pumpkins, cabbages, beets and turnips.
 See link.)
 Nuts included pecans and almonds.
 Fruit included apples, apricots, cherries and peaches.
 Chilis and molasses were used for flavorings.
-Therefore, including these ingredients in your party foods adds an authentic touch.

 Mexican cheese dip with tortillas, cornbread or Pringles - easy to make ahead